Are drivers for Amazon, Lyft or Uber today's version of factory workers?

 About a year ago, 60-year-old Johnny Pollard found himself in need of a job — fast.

-His long-time employer, a Grapevine freight trucking company, had gone out of business.
-Pollard worried about interviewing for jobs at his age, so instead he decided to try freelancing as a driver for Uber.
-And now, he is one of shining stars at the ride-sharing company, grossing $1,200 to $1,800 per week giving customers rides all over the Dallas-Fort Worth region.
+His longtime employer, a Grapevine freight trucking company, had gone out of business.
+Pollard worried about interviewing for jobs because of his age, so instead he decided to try freelancing as a driver for Uber.
+And now, he is one of shining stars at the ride-hailing company, grossing $1,200 to $1,800 per week giving customers rides all over the Dallas-Fort Worth region.

 "Uber saved me from unemployment," the Haltom City resident said on a recent morning, after picking up passengers in downtown Fort Worth.
 "It has given me an opportunity to keep making a little money, and continue contributing to the community."

-Companies such as Uber, its growing competitor Lyft and Amazon are among the industry leaders in hiring freelance workers in the "on-demand economy," which is also sometimes referred to as the "gig economy," or "sharing economy."
-Amazon Flex, for example, employs hundreds of Amazon Flex workers who help deliver packages to customers' homes in selected markets, including Dallas-Fort Worth.
+Companies such as Uber, its growing competitor Lyft, and Amazon are among the industry leaders in hiring freelance workers in the "on-demand economy," sometimes referred to as the "gig economy," or "sharing economy."
+Amazon Flex, for example, employs hundreds of workers who deliver packages to customers' homes in selected markets, including Dallas-Fort Worth.

 And there are many others.
 HomeAdvisor connects property owners to screened contractors who can do home improvements.
 Airbnb has turned the hotel industry on its ear by connecting travelers directly with rooms for rent in the cities of their choice.